Self-Directed IRA

 Exempt from UBIT

-Does UBIT apply to my Real Estate Investment?
+Does UBIT Apply To My Real Estate Investment?

-UBIT applies to real estate investments that are either debt-financed or undergo a short-term flip.
+UBIT applies to real estate investments that either are debt-financed or undergo a short-term flip.

-Ask these questions to see if UBIT applies to your Real Estate IRA Investment:
+Ask these questions to see if UBIT applies to your Real Estate IRA investment:

 1